DYAlgo/zetatrader/README.md

 ```

 ## Usage
-The library can be broken down into 3 diferent package.
-The
-tradinginfrastructure package consist of modules that makes up
-the trading engine.

-The datainfrastructure package makes up the
-modules that lets up update and interact with our mysql securities
-database to conduct research.

-Lastly, zetatrade consist holds the actual trading strategy algo
-and utilizes tradinginfrastructure as the engine to backtest and
-conduct live trading.
+The library consist of an event-driven trading engine that can be run by using the TradingSession object in trading_session.
+TradingSession requires a PriceHandler object, ExecutionHandler object, Book object, Portfolio object, Strategy Object, MoneyManagement object, RiskManager object, and Performance object.
+All of these objects can be imported from within this package, but you can write your own custom components to fit your trading objectives.

 ## Directory
-.
- |--- tradinginfrastructure <- Class objects for the event trading program
+ |--- zetatrader <- Class objects for the event trading program
  |    |--- book
  |    |    |--- book.py
  |    |--- execution_handler